HolgerHees/cloudsync/README.md

 The encryption is based on OpenPGP with AES 256 and a passphrase.
 It is possible to decrypt uploaded files with a normal OpenPGP compatible tool like 'gpg' or 'gpg2'.

 Encrypted data includes:
-- filecontent
-- filename
-- filesize
 - filetype [folder,file,symlink]
+- filecontent, filename and original filesize
 - createtime, modifytime and accesstime
-- gid and uid
-- permissions
+- gid, uid and permissions
 - md5 checksum

 Filechanges are detected by comparing the file metadata.
 It uses a local cachefile to speedup the incremental update.
 The local cachefile is completly restoreable by analysing the serverside archived metadata.